mbalves/shortme/README.md

 ```

 <br />
-By default the Server will run on localhost:8080 <br/>
+By default the Server will run on localhost:80 <br/>
-To test, access the home page at http://localhost:8080 OR <br />
+To test, access the home page at <a href='http://localhost'>http://localhost</a> OR <br />
-send POST Request to http://localhost:8080/api/shorturls with a body of type application/json with body
+send POST Request to http://localhost/api/shorturls with a body of type application/json with body

 ```
 {
   'fullUrl' : '<INSERT URL>'
 }
 ```

+Please, evaluate a preview version running on Heroku: <a href='https://shrtme.herokuapp.com/'>https://shrtme.herokuapp.com/</a>